aflin/rampart/docs/source/sql-set.rst

         ``SELECT field1, field2, ...`` Metamorph query that follows a
         ``SELECT count(*)`` query with the same ``WHERE`` clause.

-    ignoremissingfields
+    ignoreMissingFields
         Ignore missing fields during an ``INSERT`` or ``UPDATE``, i.e. do not issue a message and fail the query if attempting to insert a non-existent field.
 This may be useful if a SQL ``INSERT`` statement is to be used against a table where some fields are optional and may not exist.

-    Example: ``set options='indexcache'``
+    Example: ``sql.set({options:"indexCache"});``

-ignorenewlist
+ignoreNewList
 """""""""""""
-    When processing a Metamorph query you can instruct Texis to ignore the unoptimized portion of a Metamorph index by issuing the SQL ``set ignorenewlist = 1;``.
+    When processing a Metamorph query you can instruct Texis to ignore the unoptimized portion of a Metamorph index by issuing the SQL ``set ignorenewlist = 1;`` or ``sql.set({ignoreNewList:true});``.
 If you have a continually changing dataset, and the index is frequently updated then the default of processing the unoptimized portion is probably correct.
     If the data tends to change in large batches, followed by a reoptimization of the index then the large batch can cause significant processing overhead.
-In that case it may be wise to enable the ``ignorenewlist`` option.
+In that case it may be wise to enable the ``ignoreNewList`` option.
 If the option is enable then records that have been updated in the batch will not be found with Metamorph queries until the index has been optimized.
-Added in version 02.06.934400000.

-indexwithin
+indexWithin
 """""""""""
     How to use the Metamorph index when processing “within :math:`N`” (w/\ :math:`N`) ``LIKE``-type queries.
 It is an integer combination